 In addition to his duties with the Fighting Irish, Gingerich has been the goalkeepers coach for the Indiana Invaders (PDL) since 2008.
 He also was the director of goalkeeping for the Michiana Echo (both boys and girls) in 2008.

 During the 2007 campaign, he served as goalkeeper coach at Holy Cross College (Notre Dame, Ind.).
 The Saints posted a 9-8-0 record that season.

 Gingerich was an assistant coach/goalkeepers coach for Elkhart Central High School from 2002-06.
 During that span, the Blue Blazers posted a 72-17-8 record, including a 33-0-3 mark within the Northern Indiana Conference.
 He mentored several athletes who went on to play at the collegiate level, including Justin Holmes, a goalkeeper who played at the University of New Mexico.
 Alec Purdie (Indiana), Ruben Garrido (West Virginia) and Jorge Ramirez (IPFW) were other NCAA Division I players that Gingerich coached while at Elkhart Central.

 His prep-coaching career began at his alma mater, Northridge High School in Middlebury, Ind.
 Gingerich was the goalkeeper trainer for the Northridge men's team from 1995-97.

 Gingerich also possesses a wealth of playing experience.
-In high school, he played goalkeeper at Northridge from 1992-93.
-He then went on to play collegiately as a goalkeeper at Tri-State (Trine) University from 1993-97.
+He played goalkeeper at Northridge High School from 1992-93 and went on to play collegiately at Tri-State (Trine) University from 1993-97.
 In 1997, he was named the team's MVP.
 Gingerich has played with the Elkhart Futbol League since 1998.